StefanRastocky/status/README.md

 ## Minimal System Status Script for DWM

 This is a minimal shell based real-time [dwm](https://dwm.suckless.org/) bar.
-It's especially useful for ThinkPad laptops with PowerBridge (dual battery) configurations and for users of [Mullvad VPN](https://mullvad.net/).`dwm` status bar.
+It's especially useful for ThinkPad laptops with PowerBridge (dual battery) configurations and for users of [Mullvad VPN](https://mullvad.net/).

 ## Features